pieroproietti/penguins-eggs/README.md

 Some iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 # Packages
 eggs is released as deb package and npm package.
-If you use nodejs npm version can be indicated, most of users need just deb version.
+Most users need just deb version, if you already use nodejs the npm package can be installed too,

 ## deb packages
 eggs is released deb packages for i386 and amd64 architectures.
+Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
+Lately was added scripts for preinst, postinst, prerm and postrm not presents in the original.

 ### Install
 This simplest way to installe eggs is download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it